 If you know that you’ll make good use of the 35K free nights each year, then all of the $95 – $125 per year cards are arguably a good bet.
 I wouldn’t use them for spend, but just to have and to hold in order to get a nice hotel stay each year.
 If that’s you, consider getting or keeping more than one of these cards so that you can stay more than one night per year for “free” (really for $95 to $125 per night if you account for the card’s annual fee).
 Keep in mind, though, that you won’t get your first free night until you’ve had the card for a year.

-If you’re not sure that you’ll use the free night each year, and you don’t need the 15 elite nights that come with these cards, then don’t carry any of them.
-As I wrote early in this post, none of these cards is a good choice for everyday spend.
-There are many better alternatives.
+If you’re not sure that you’ll use the free night each year, and you don’t need the elite nights that come with these cards, then don’t carry any of them.
+None of these cards is a particularly good choice for everyday spend (although the Bonvoy Business card does offer some decent 4x categories).
+There are many more rewarding alternatives.
 See: Best Rewards for Everyday Spend and Best Category Bonuses.

-For more (much more) about Marriott Bonvoy, including more tips for earning elite status, see: Marriott Bonvoy Complete Guide.
+For more (much more) about Marriott Bonvoy, including shortcuts for earning elite status, see: Marriott Bonvoy Complete Guide.